Rashad Hussain

-Rashad Hussain is an American attorney, diplomat, and professor, who currently serves as the United States Ambassador-at-Large for International Religious Freedom.
-He previously served as associate White House counsel, as U.S. Special Envoy of President Barack Obama to the Organisation of Islamic Cooperation (OIC), and the U.S. Special Envoy for strategic counterterrorism communications.
-Hussain has also served on the United States National Security Council and in the Department of Justice as a trial attorney and a criminal and national security prosecutor.
+Rashad Hussain is an American attorney, diplomat, and professor, who served as the United States Ambassador-at-Large for International Religious Freedom, Associate White House Counsel, and as United States Special Envoy to the Organisation of Islamic Cooperation (OIC).
+He was also U.S. Special Envoy for Strategic Counterterrorism Communications and served on the United States National Security Council and in the Department of Justice as a trial attorney and a criminal and national security prosecutor.

 Early life and education

-Hussain was born in Wyoming and was raised in Plano, Texas, the son of Indian-American immigrants.
-His father, Mohammad Akbar Hussain, was a mining engineer.
-His mother Ruqaiya, his older sister Lubna and his younger brother Saad are medical doctors.
+Hussain was born in Wyoming and raised in Plano, Texas, the son of Indian-American immigrants.
 Hussain is a graduate of Greenhill School in Dallas, Texas.
-While at Greenhill, Hussain was a member of the school's nationally recognized policy-debate team, partnering with Josh Goldberg to win the Texas state debate championship and a number of national competitions.
+While at Greenhill, Hussain was a member of the school's nationally recognized policy-debate team, partnering with Josh Goldberg to win the Texas state debate championship and a number of national tournament championships.

 Hussain completed a bachelor's degree in two years, in both philosophy and political science, from the University of North Carolina at Chapel Hill, where he was elected to Phi Beta Kappa.
 His philosophy thesis was titled "Assessing the Theistic Implications of Big Bang Cosmological Theory."
 He subsequently obtained an MPA from the John F. Kennedy School of Government and a Master's degree in Arabic and Islamic Studies, both from Harvard University.
 After Harvard, he worked as a legislative aide for the House Judiciary Committee, where he served during the September 11, 2001 terrorist attacks and reviewed the Patriot Act and other bills.
 He then earned a J.D. from Yale Law School where he served as an editor of the Yale Law Journal.

-He was a 2003 Fellow of the Paul & Daisy Soros Fellowships for New Americans.
 Following law school, Hussain served as a law clerk for civil rights icon Damon J. Keith of the United States Court of Appeals for the Sixth Circuit.